4 Minneapolis cops fired after video shows one kneeling on neck of black man who later died

 "Please, I can't breathe," the man said, screaming for several minutes before he became silent.
 Bystanders urged the officer to release the man from his hold.

-Civil rights attorney Ben Crump, in a statement, identified the man as George Floyd and said he was representing his family.
+Civil rights attorney Benjamin Crump, in a statement, identified the man as George Floyd and said he was representing his family.
+The mayor also identified him on Twitter.

 "We all watched the horrific death of George Floyd on video as witnesses begged the police officer to take him into the police car and get off his neck," Crump said.
 "This abusive, excessive and inhumane use of force cost the life of a man who was being detained by the police for questioning about a non-violent charge."